 Controls which cases in a metafunction are rendered.
 If it is #f (the default), then all of the cases appear.
-If it is a list of numbers, then only the selected cases appear (counting from 0).
+If it is a list, then only the selected cases appear.
+The numbers indicate the cases counting from 0 and the strings indicate cases named with clause-name.

-This parameter also controls how which clauses in judgment forms are rendered, but only in the case that judgment-form-cases is #f.
+This parameter also controls how which clauses in judgment forms are rendered, but only in the case that judgment-form-cases is #f (and in that case, only the numbers are used).